 - 1. Teacher issues Think Sheet.
-Depending on the situation, this will be completed by the teacher or an Assistant Principal. - 2.
+Depending on the situation, this will be completed with the teacher, an Assistant Principal or Principal. - 2.
 Think Sheet will need to be signed and dated by the teacher Assistant Principal.
 Send this home with the child. - 3.
 Parents are called to inform them why the Think Sheet was given and to remind them to sign it. - 4.
 Parents sign & date the Think Sheet and this is returned to school to be filed. - 5.
 If a child receives three Think Sheets, Leadership is to call a meeting with parents to discuss behaviour modification plan. - 6.
-(Teachers to keep record of the Think Sheet and file in confidential folder at the end of the year.)
-Think Sheet: Appendix A
+(Teachers to scan a copy of the completed Think Sheet and save into the student's pastoral care notes on SEQTA.)